NNPDF/pineappl/pineappl_capi/README.md

 header.
 First run `cargo install cargo-c` to install it, and then install the C
 API:

-    cargo cinstall pineappl_capi --prefix=${prefix}
+    cargo cinstall --release --prefix=${prefix}

 Make sure to replace `${prefix}` with the directory you want it installed to.
-This crate installs a library and a pkg-config file, so make sure to set the necessary environment variables.
+This crate installs a header file, a library, and a pkg-config file, so make sure to set the necessary environment variables.

 On Linux, you need to set at least `PKG_CONFIG_PATH` to the directory where the `pineappl_capi.pc` file is.
 It usually is in `${prefix}/lib/pkgconfig`.
 If